 The Blue Springs / West Lake neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
 In fact, 53.3% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.3% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 25 people per square mile living here, this neighborhood is less crowded than 93.6% of America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 25 residents per square mile, Blue Springs / West Lake is less crowded than 93.6% of all U.S. neighborhoods.
 One of the notable things about Blue Springs / West Lake is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Blue Springs / West Lake neighborhood has more Ukrainian and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 14.3% of this neighborhood's residents have Ukrainian ancestry and 8.5% have Cuban ancestry.